A professional nanny resume is one of the most powerful tools you have in your job search.

 If you have been around children as a camp counselor, lifeguard, tutor, etc. All of those things really have transferable skill sets, so talk that up and make sure you include those, if your resume is a little bit on the light side with actual nanny experience.

-I can’t tell you how many resumes I see each week where somebody has applied for a child care role yet there is no child care experience listed on the resume.
+It’s surprising how many resumes come in each week where someone has applied for a child care role yet there is no child care experience listed on the resume.

-Make sure you help me connect the dots.
+Make sure you help connect the dots.
 If you have child care experience, great!
-Either have it on your resume or have a stellar cover letter that helps me to connect the dots and see why you would be great for the role.
+Either have it on your resume or have a stellar cover letter that helps to connect the dots and show why you would be great for the role.

 Now speaking of cover letters, do make sure you include a cover letter.